DeepArchs/deep-archs/4.Problem-background/ai-integration-opportunity.md

 # Guardrails and tamper prevention

+AI models help detecting cheating/plagiarism in Test 2, for example by using embedding methods or an adaptation of RAG that evaluates the submitted solution against the database of previous solutions.

 LLMs are suspect to tampering attempts because there is no hard separation between instructions and user input.
 Prompt Hacking is [easy to implement (see chapter 5)](../references.md#llm-hacks) especially in the short answer questions of the Test 1.
 Basic tamper prevention may include another LLM that looks for new instructions or question overrides in the answers submitted by a student.
 This LLM would raise suspicious answers for an extra check by a human evaluator.

 # Implementation and feasibility